Research

 Of course, there are exceptions.
 Every link building service can determine its own rates.
 But charging more for links with lower scores simply doesn’t make sense.

+Service providers may base their prices on either of these metrics.
 But which one should you use to assess the quality of a link?

 Our suggestion: use both.